keithalewis/winsock/README.md

 It is possible the server was not listening or it recieved the message and did not send a response.
 It is also possible the server isn't even running so your socket will never connect.
-Well written network code takes these into account.
+Well written socket code takes these into account.

 A server program to echo messages sent using TCP back to the client looks like this:
 ```C++